 In the UK a drink drive conviction will remain valid on your driving licence for ten years and can be removed in full eleven years after the sentence hearing.

-For information regarding the Drink Drive Penalties, please click the link below.
+For information regarding the Drink Drive Penalties, please click the box below.

 Alternatively, should you wish to get in contact with a member of our team fill in the ‘request a call-back button’ at the top of the page.